-The northwest corner of the Gale Street/Moseley Street intersection includes a town-owned open space/park area zoned Industrial.
+The northwest corner of the Gale Street/Moseley Street intersection includes a townowned open space/park area zoned Industrial.
 The Town should consider rezoning the area to an R-5 Residential district.
-The park was acquired with North Carolina Clean Water Trust Funds and must remain as open space.

 In order to understand current zoning requirements, the entire Town of Edenton Unified Development Ordinance must be reviewed to determine its impact on the Moseley Street Redevelopment Area.
 However, Appendix C provides the October 2014 Table of Permitted Uses, which identifies the uses allowed in the R-5 zoning district.
 Currently, there do not appear to be any significant non-conforming uses located within the Moseley Street Redevelopment Area.